Byron/tui-crates/tui-react/README.md

 ### How it works

-It uses the TUI infrastructure Terminal, but alters it to not enforce implementing the `Widget` trait.
+It uses the Ratatui infrastructure Terminal, but alters it to not enforce implementing the `Widget` trait.
 It provides only a single, optional, trait called `TopLevelComponent`, which makes it convenient to draw its implementors with `Terminal::render(..)`.
 However, since this enforces the absence of refernces in your state, it's probably not suitable for most.